dqian96/dqian96.github.io/about/index.md

 * I was a C student in elementary school
 * I am an IB program alumni
 * I'm currently learning Vim
-* I recently got into weight lifting and am following the 5/3/1 program (1RPMs as of Dec 2017: dl - 195, bench - 165,
+* I recently got into weight lifting and am following the 5/3/1 program (1RMs as of Dec 2017: dl - 195, bench - 165,
   squat - 185, OHP - 90)
-* I'm a beginner rock climber
+* I recently discovered rock climbing and I'm loving it!
-* I love data - I track how my lifts progress, the amount of work I do each day, etc.
+* I love data - I track how my lifts progress, the number of <a href="https://en.wikipedia.org/wiki/Pomodoro_Technique">
+  pomodoros</a> I do each day, etc.
-* I never read much as a child and I am (hugely) regretting this now
+* I never read much as a child and I'm trying to make up for lost pages now
+* Think before you act
+* Put yourself in other people's shoes
+* Timebox everything!
+This keeps your goals clear and reduces time wasted!

-On this blog, you might find posts on software engineering, computer science, books, and life.
-For example, some post ideas include: a book review on "How to Win Friends and Influence People" by Dale Carnegie, implementing Tim Sort for the HPC language Chapel, etc.
+On this blog, you might find posts on software engineering, computer science, books, food, and life.
+For example, some post ideas include: a book review on "How to Win Friends and Influence People" by Dale Carnegie, implementing Tim Sort for the HPC language Chapel, a restaurant review, etc.

 Email me at [dqian96@gmail.com](mailto:dqian96@gmail.com)